zentralopensource/zentral/docs/apps/mdm.md

 ### Renewing a Push/APNS certificate

 **IMPORTANT** do not let the push/APNS certificates expire!
-Remember to renew them ahead of their expiry!
+Set a reminder and renew it before the "Not after" date listed in the column, or at a regular interval more frequent than the lifetime of the certificate.

 To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it is important that the *topic* of a push certificate stays the same).
 In the [Apple Push Certificate Portal](https://identity.apple.com), look for the existing certificate and click on the `Renew` button, and not on the `Create a Certificate` button.
 In the Zentral *MDM > Push certificates* section, find the certificate and click on the *Update* button, and do not *Add* a new certificate.